What Rehabilitation Therapists should look for when choosing for a Home Health job. Plus FREE Printable interview questions!

-Travel positions are almost always contractor positions.
-The travel companies are the ‘middle man’ we were talking about earlier.
+- Travel positions are almost always contractor positions.
+The travel companies are some of the middlemen we were talking about earlier.
 However, travel therapists are sometimes given the option to become a “W2” employee after the contract ends.

-Travel companies also frequently incentiveize their positions with health insurance, relocation reimbursement, and CEU reimbursement.
-The travel jobs tend to be in locations waaaaay off the beaten path.
+- Travel companies also frequently incentivize their positions with health insurance, relocation reimbursement, and CEU reimbursement.
+These jobs tend to located off the beaten path.
 Although we have seen some tempting listings in Honolulu…

 - Vacation Pay